gumallett/Sync/Sync/ReadMe.txt

     CONSOLE APPLICATION : Sync Project Overview
 ========================================================================

-AppWizard has created this Sync application for you.

 This file contains a summary of what you will find in each of the files that make up your Sync application.